 Nightlife in Trinidad Cuba has something for everyone.
 For those on a budget, you could always pick up a bottle of Havana rum and make your own drinks and people watch from Plaza Mayor or scope out cheap mojitos at a local restaurant or bar.
 However, if you’re looking for a night out in Trinidad, head to Disco Ayala or Casa de La musica are the best nightlife spots in Trinidad.

 Disco Ayala – Trinidad, Cuba

 Head to Disco Ayala a club literally inside of a cave!
 Disco Ayala is definitely the best nightlife in Trinidad, open 7 days a week.
-Around 1am every night they have a show with fire dancers, acrobats, etc. there are limited tables so get her early to secure one.
-Don’t come much before 11pm, we showed up at 12am and there was a line about 20 people deep.
+Around 1 am every night they have a show with fire dancers and acrobats.
+There are limited tables so get there early to secure one.
+Don’t show up much before 11 pm, we showed up at 12 am and there was a line about 20 people long.
 The cover charge is 5 CUC and includes one beverage.
 No bags are allowed, you will have to check them at the door.
 Inside the cave, there are 5 dance floors and 3 bars.